kinjal63/N26Test/README.md

 * Logback for logging

 ## Overview
-The purpose of this assignment is to create a RESTful API to the create transactions and get statistics.
+The purpose of this assignment is to create a RESTful API to the create transactions and get statistics (last 60 seconds).

-The API exposes 4 endpoints :
+The API exposes 2 endpoints :

-POST /transactions/
+POST /transactions

 GET /statistics